lord-dubious/understand.me/docs/developer_guide/part8_testing_strategies_developer.md

 Testing AI-driven features requires specific strategies due to the non-deterministic nature of some AI outputs.

 *   **Mocking AI Service Responses:**
-    *   When testing components that rely on PicaOS (which in turn calls Google GenAI, ElevenLabs, etc.), mock the PicaOS API responses (as in 8.2) to return predictable, structured data.
+    *   When testing components that rely on AI Orchestration Layer (which in turn calls Google GenAI, ElevenLabs, etc.), mock the AI Orchestration Layer API responses (as in 8.2) to return predictable, structured data.
-    *   This allows testing of how the UI handles various AI outputs (e.g., different generated scripts for Alex, different analysis results, empty results, errors).
+    *   This allows testing of how the UI handles various AI outputs (e.g., different generated scripts for Udine, different analysis results, empty results, errors).
 *   **Snapshot Testing for AI-Generated Content (Use with caution):**
     *   For features where AI generates relatively stable textual content (e.g., a specific type of summary based on fixed input), Jest snapshot testing can be used.
 However, if prompts or models change frequently, snapshots can become brittle.
 *   **Testing Conversational Flow Branches:**
-    *   For features like the Conversational Personality Assessment (Screen 2.3) or Alex's in-session guidance (Part 7), design tests that provide specific inputs to trigger different conversational branches and verify that Alex's responses and the UI state change as expected according to the defined logic in PicaOS.
+    *   For features like the Conversational Personality Assessment (Screen 2.3) or Udine's in-session guidance (Part 7), design tests that provide specific inputs to trigger different conversational branches and verify that Udine's responses and the UI state change as expected according to the defined logic in AI Orchestration Layer.
 *   **Validating Structure of AI-Generated Data:**
-    *   Even if the exact content varies, the *structure* of data returned by PicaOS (after processing GenAI output) should be consistent.
+    *   Even if the exact content varies, the *structure* of data returned by AI Orchestration Layer (after processing GenAI output) should be consistent.
 Write tests to validate this schema.
-    *   For example, if PicaOS is expected to return a list of themes, test that it's an array of strings, even if the strings themselves differ.
+    *   For example, if AI Orchestration Layer is expected to return a list of themes, test that it's an array of strings, even if the strings themselves differ.
 *   **Fixed Inputs for Core Logic Testing:**
-    *   For testing the PicaOS layer itself, use a set of fixed inputs (text, dummy file data) and verify that PicaOS calls the correct downstream services (Google GenAI, etc.) with the expected parameters and handles their responses appropriately.
-This is more backend-focused testing for PicaOS developers.
+    *   For testing the AI Orchestration Layer layer itself, use a set of fixed inputs (text, dummy file data) and verify that AI Orchestration Layer calls the correct downstream services (Google GenAI, etc.) with the expected parameters and handles their responses appropriately.
+This is more backend-focused testing for AI Orchestration Layer developers.
-*   **Human Review for Subjective Outputs:** For aspects like the quality of Alex's advice or the relevance of AI-generated insights, automated tests have limitations.
+*   **Human Review for Subjective Outputs:** For aspects like the quality of Udine's advice or the relevance of AI-generated insights, automated tests have limitations.
 Incorporate human review and feedback loops (e.g., during UAT or internal testing) for these subjective elements.

 ## 8.5.
 Sentry for Debugging & Monitoring (Developer Focus)